 By filtering our nodes and links related to canceled transaction offers (i.e. the object that nullified an OfferCreate transaction), we’re left with a simple view showing only the active transactions:

 Identifying high-risk transactions: filter by value

 One stipulation of the FinCEN travel rule is that VASPs must verify all transactions over $3000.
-Using the CryptoCompare API, we can convert all currencies in our visualization into US dollars, and then apply a KeyLines filter to show only those above the $3000 threshold:
+Using the CryptoCompare API, we can convert everything in our cryptocurrency data visualization into US dollars, and then apply a filter to show only those above the $3000 threshold:

 Identify time trends: filter by time

 We’ve removed a lot of clutter from the chart, we can go further using the time bar component.
 Here we’re focusing on all $3000+ transactions taking place during a 4-minute interval:

 At this level, we can start to pick out specific transaction patterns that an analyst might want to focus on, and inspect for money laundering behavior.
 The big orange structure shows multiple user accounts placing offers for Ripple/Yuan exchanges:

 The green cluster shows consecutive payments happening between multiple user accounts, but all linked to a central issuer of BTC to Ripple transactions:

 Once we’ve cleared the cryptocurrency data visualization of clutter, and identified the time period of interest, an AML analyst is likely to want to investigate some specific transactions.